torvalds/linux/Documentation/admin-guide/mm/hugetlbpage.rst

 ========

-The intent of this file is to give a brief summary of hugetlbpage support in the Linux kernel.
+The intent of this file is to give a brief summary of hugetlbpage support in the GNU/Linux kernel.
 This support is built on top of multiple page size support that is provided by most modern architectures.
 For example, x86 CPUs normally support 4K and 2M (1G if architecturally supported) page sizes, ia64 architecture supports multiple page sizes 4K, 8K, 64K, 256K, 1M, 4M, 16M,